DanGilbertTX/DigitalResumeCreation/README.md

 * Time and patience

 The end result will be something like this site (but hopefully much, MUCH better): https://burninggnome.net/

-To start, download whatever template you want to your local computer and unzip it.
+#####To start, download whatever template you want to your local computer and unzip it.
 Assuming you are using iPortfolio from the link above, the following files/directories are the ones you will be working with:

   * ./index.html
   * ./assets/img/
   * ./assets/css/style.css
   * ./forms/contact.php *`If you buy the template and want to use the contact form`*

+Once you have the template unzip, go ahead and open ./index.html in both a web browers (so you can see changes) and in your text editor.
+Alternatively, you can steal my index.html page if you want.
+Just view source/view page source on that site and it will open up the index.html in the browser.
+Copy/paste it in to your text editor and start making changes there.

+#####Other than content changes, here are specific items you will need to change:

+1.